ASU 2014-09 REVENUE FROM CONTRACTS WITH CUSTOMERS (TOPIC 606)

 - An employee benefit plan that files or furnishes financial statements to the U.S. Securities and Exchange Commission.

-- For nonpublic companies and organizations (including not-for-profits): the new guidance will be required for annual reporting periods beginning after December 15, 2018, and interim and annual reporting periods after those reporting periods.
+- For nonpublic companies and organizations (including not-for-profits): the new guidance was required for annual reporting periods beginning after December 15, 2018, and interim and annual reporting periods after those reporting periods.
 Nonpublic companies and organizations may elect early application, but no earlier than the effective date for public entities.
+Accounting Standards Update No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, defers the effective date by one year for certain entities that had not yet issued their financial statements (or made financial statements available for issuance) reflecting the adoption of Revenue, as of the date the ASU was issued (June 3, 2020).

 To Learn More